BioGeMT/miRBench_paper/code/excluded_families_testset/README.md

-# Creation of dataset with excluded unique miRNA families of one dataset
+# Creation of dataset with excluded unique miRNA families

 These scripts find all unique miRNA families of one dataset (compared against 2 others) and create a new dataset including only those unique rows.